This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 By | Fact Checked |

-Do you know why your inner ear is so susceptible to itching?
+Do you know why your ear is so susceptible to itching?
 It’s because this hidden region of the body is rich in nerve endings.
 Being unable to scratch an itch is really annoying and frustrating, right?
-If you’ve had an itchy inner ear, you know what we’re talking about.
-Let’s discover what can cause itchy inner ear, especially in menopause, and what you can do about it.
+If you’ve had an itchy ear, you know what we’re talking about.
+Let’s discover what can cause an itchy ear, especially in menopause, and what you can do about it.

-What is itchy inner ear?
+What is an itchy ear?

 The ear is much more than the outer part (pinna) that you see on the sides of your head.
 As sound waves approach the pinna, the vibrations travel down the external auditory canal until they reach the eardrum, which vibrates.
 The vibrations move to the middle ear, where there are three tiny bones that amplify the sound.